-A PhD position is available in the laboratory of Néva Meyer at Clark University in Worcester, MA USA beginning late August 2019 as follows:
+A PhD position is available in the laboratory of Néva Meyer at Clark University in Worcester, MA USA beginning in late August 2020 as follows:

 Spiralians are a great group of animals to study evolution of body plans in part because many spiralian taxa develop via a stereotypic and likely ancestral cleavage program.
-Ultimately, this cleavage program results in formation of highly diverse body plans with diverse arrangements of nervous systems, e.g. compare annelids and gastropod mollusks.
-Research in Dr. Meyer’s lab is currently focused on understanding how the central nervous system develops in annelids with the goal of gaining a better understanding of how nervous systems evolved.
+Ultimately, this cleavage program results in formation of highly diverse body plans.
+Research in Dr. Meyer’s lab is currently focused on understanding how centralized nervous systems evolved.
 The research community that studies evolution and development of spiralians is rapidly growing and is very welcoming and collaborative.

 The successful applicant will enter Clark University’s Biology PhD program with an anticipated start date in late August.
 Previous experience in molecular biology and working with marine larvae and/or bioinformatics is desirable.
-Additionally, the Meyer lab is interested in creative, engaged applicants who can contribute to diversity of the academic community, for example via outreach or mentoring students from historically underrepresented communities.
-The successful applicant will be guaranteed funding for five years through a combination of research assistantships and teaching assistantships; two years of research assistantship for this position are currently available.
+Additionally, the Meyer lab is interested in creative, engaged applicants who can contribute to diversity of the academic community, for example via outreach to students from historically underrepresented communities.
+The successful applicant will be guaranteed funding for five years through a combination of research assistantships and teaching assistantships.

 Please email a cover letter explaining your interest in the position and qualifications and a CV to email@example.com.